borischernov/nodemcu_http_server/README.md

 Layout should contain "${content}" string which is replaced by actual response.

-User callback function may use interpolate_string(string, table) and interpolate_file(filename, table) helper for variable expansion.
+User callback function may use interpolate_string(string, table) and interpolate_file(filename, table) helper functions for variable expansion.
 The string or file contents (depending on the function used) is searched for strings like "${table_key}" which are replaced by respective values from the table.

 ## Redirects